itsrainingmani/learn-clojure-in-public/cheatsheets/clojure.md

 * `assoc` - add a value for a given key to a map.
 If key is already present, `assoc` changes the value. `assoc` on nil creates a map.
 * `merge` - combine maps. if same key is present in multiple maps, `merge` prefers values from later maps.
 * `dissoc` - Remove a value from a map

+* `resolve` - shows the intermediate value for a symbol